Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: Gauge-Invariant Non-Hermitian Quantum Theory

-Alternatively, the dynamics of non-Hermitian systems are sometimes formulated in a form of $\dot{\rho}(t)=-i[H_{eff}\rho(t)-\rho(t)H_{eff}^{\dag}]$, typically derived from a quantum master equation by neglecting environmental jump terms \cite{R59}.
-Although this formulation preserves the Hermiticity of the density matrix of the system, it differs fundamentally from the (non-Hermitian) Schr\"{o}dinger equation mentioned above.
-Clarifying the precise relationship between these two distinct dynamical descriptions is beyond the scope of this study.
-In future work, we aim to investigate this connection in more detail and explore whether reasonable approximations or symmetries allow the master-equation form to be derived from the (non-Hermitian) Schr\"{o}dinger equation.
+Alternatively, the dynamics of non-Hermitian systems are sometimes formulated in a form of $\dot{\rho}=-i[H_{eff}\rho-\rho H_{eff}^{\dag}]$, typically derived from a quantum master equation by neglecting environmental jump terms \cite{R63}.
+While this formulation preserves the Hermiticity of the density matrix of the system, it does not possess gauge-invariance.
+The refined dynamics \eqref{Schrodinger equation} or \eqref{Liouville} encompasses this formulation as special cases.
+If one only focus the right-vector and imposes the conjugate constraint $\langle\tilde{\psi}(t)| \equiv \langle\psi(t)| = (|\psi(t)\rangle)^\dagger$, the density matrix becomes Hermitian, $\varrho(t) = |\psi(t)\rangle\langle\psi(t)|$, and Eq.~\eqref{Liouville} reduces to

+which is precisely the effective non-Hermitian evolution derived from quantum master equations by neglecting environmental jump terms \cite{R63}.
+Thus, the open-system effective description emerges as a gauge-fixed subspace of our framework, valid when the left-vector is strictly tied to the right-vector by Hermitian conjugation.